Mario Puccini: Biography

 After graduating, he returned to Livorno and continued his studies at the "Scuola Libera del Nudo".
 In 1893, his family had him committed to a psychiatric hospital in Siena, citing depression and persecution mania as the justification.
 This condition may have been brought about by the infidelity of a woman he loved, or perhaps his family simply found him too temperamental to handle, but the experience produced a major change in his artistic style.
 He abandoned the realistic style of the Macchiaioli in favor of broad strokes and brighter colors; developing his own version of Divisionism.
 This combination of style and mental illness earned him his nickname: "The Van Gogh of Livorno" (later, "Italy").

 Financially unsuccessful and impoverished, he worked as a waiter, created designs for embroiderers and milliners, made signs and sold the occasional painting.
 In 1911, he went to France for a year, living near his brother in Digne-les-Bains.
 While there, he painted maritime subjects and undertook to study the works of Paul Cézanne.
 When he returned to Livorno, he became an habitué of the Caffè Bardi (modeled after the Caffè Michelangiolo in Florence) which, since 1908, had served as a meeting place for the city's young artists; mostly from the generation after Puccini's.
 He began to exhibit and, by 1914, could earn his living entirely from his paintings.

-At the age of fifty, after a brief hospitalization, he died from a neglected lung infection, aggravated by the long hours he spent outdoors, painting in Maremma.
+At the age of fifty, after a brief hospitalization, he died in Florence from a neglected lung infection, aggravated by the long hours he spent outdoors, painting in Maremma.
 His unexpected death, just as he was beginning to be appreciated, caused great sorrow among his friends at the Caffè Bardi.
 A month later, fifteen of them met at the studios of Gino Romiti and established the "Gruppo Labronico" (Leghorn Group) to honor his achievements, promote the artists of Livorno, and have Puccini's body interred in the memorial chapel near the Sanctuary of Montenero.
 This process was stalled, for bureaucratic reasons, but the group persisted and his remains were finally placed there in 1988.